Join Our Village Teaching Program

-- teach academics, arts and crafts, structured play, music/singing, sports, and public health to primary school aged children;
+- teaching academics, arts and crafts, music/singing, sports, and public health to primary school aged children;

-- help with cooking, cleaning, and any other daily work needed at a boarding school; and
+- cooking, cleaning, gardening, and any other daily work needed at a boarding school; and

-- offer private tutoring and English lessons to kids falling behind on their school work.
+- private tutoring and English lessons after school to kids falling behind in their studies.

-Please be aware that kids come with only pencils and exercise books.
+Please be aware that kids come to class with only pencils and exercise books.
 Bring any further tools or materials you wish to use.

-- Additional activities like gardening are also happening; and
+Additional activities like fetching water and gardening are also happening; and

-Volunteers are given a private room and 3 daily at meals at a rural boarding school.
+Volunteers are given a private room and 3 daily meals at a rural boarding school.

-Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava and sweet potatoes.
-They are generally served with peas, beans, or groundnut sauce.
-Maize porridge is the usual breakfast.
+Meals consist of local foods, such as matooke (mashed plantain), posho (corn meal), cassava, rice, chapatti, and sweet potatoes.
+They are generally served with peas, beans, fish, or groundnut sauce.
+Bread and tea are the usual breakfast.

 There is electricity but no indoor plumbing.
 Expect pit latrines and cold bucket showers.

-No more than 3 volunteers are placed together in any village teaching placement.
+No more than 2 volunteers are placed together in any school placement.

 We are ready to match your skill and interest with a locally-led organization seeking help.